 7. Comfortable walking shoes

-You will walk a lot during your trip to D.C.
-Comfortable walking shoes are a must!
+You will walk a lot during your trip to D.C. comfortable shoes are a must!

 Pack comfortable shoes that are already broken in.
 If you are buying new shoes for your trip, try wearing them around town or walking around the neighborhood to get them broken in before you travel.